 - DNA Barcoding: Standard Operating Workflows (6 weeks)

-- Visit the Registration Page for the course fees and online and print registration forms.
+- Visit the Registration Page for the course fees and online registration form.

 Once registered, you will be provided with a login and password to a secure learning management system that is web-based and accessible through the internet.
 You will interact with the instructor and other students in the class through the learning management system.
 The instructor will guide you through your course and you will participate in various learning activities, access discussion boards, interact with the course content through readings and videos.
 Every course has a variety of assessments resulting in a grade that is recorded on a University of Guelph transcript.
 You will demonstrate your learning by completing online quizzes, required discussions and submitting assignments.